ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 IPsec.
 A major goal of this protocol is to provide a VPN that is simple to configure and works over a variety of transports.
 OpenVPN encapsulates either IP packets or Ethernet frames within a secure tunnel and can run over either UDP or TCP.
-For key establishment, OpenVPN can use TLS as a handshake protocol or it can use pre-shared keys.
+For key establishment, OpenVPN can either use TLS as a handshake protocol or use pre-shared keys.

 # Transport Dependencies {#transport-interface}